Stack register: Stack engine

 Simpler processors store the stack pointer in a regular hardware register and use the arithmetic logic unit (ALU) to manipulate its value.
-Typically push and pop are translated into multiple micro-ops, to separately add/subtract the stack pointer, and perform the load/store in memory.
+In processors with instructions that push items onto the stack and pop items from the stack, those instructions are either executed with multiple hardwired CPU cycles or microinstructions or are translated into multiple micro-ops, to separately add/subtract the stack pointer, and perform the load/store in memory.

-Newer processors contain a dedicated stack engine to optimize stack operations.
+Newer processors of that type contain a dedicated stack engine to optimize stack operations.
 Pentium M was the first x86 processor to introduce a stack engine.
 In its implementation, the stack pointer is split among two registers: ESP_{O}, which is a 32-bit register, and ESP_{d}, an 8-bit delta value that is updated directly by stack operations.
 PUSH, POP, CALL and RET opcodes operate directly with the ESP_{d} register.
 If ESP_{d} is near overflow or the ESP register is referenced from other instructions (when ESP_{d} ≠ 0), a synchronisation micro-op is inserted that updates the ESP_{O} using the ALU and resets ESP_{d} to 0.
 This design has remained largely unmodified in later Intel processors, although ESP_{O} has been expanded to 64 bits.

 A stack engine similar to Intel's was also adopted in the AMD K8 microarchitecture.
 In Bulldozer, the need for synchronization micro-ops was removed, but the internal design of the stack engine is not known.